 What is occupational therapy and what do occupational therapists do?

 Occupational therapy is a health and wellness rehabilitation profession focusing on the needs of individuals, families, communities, and populations.
 Occupational therapists work with people of all ages who need specialized assistance to lead independent, productive, and satisfying lives due to physical, developmental, social, or emotional problems.
 Occupational therapists use the "occupations" of self-care, work, and play/leisure activities to increase independence, enhance development, and/or prevent disability.
-To achieve these goals occupational therapists may also adapt the task or the environment, help restore or establish skills needed to perform a task, or provide adaptive equipment or technology if needed.
+To achieve these goals occupational therapists may adapt the task or the environment, help restore or establish skills needed to perform a task, or provide adaptive equipment or technology if needed.
 For more information on occupational therapy visit the American Occupational Therapy Association web site.

 What does occupational science mean?

-Occupational science is a new discipline that provides the basic science information about "occupations" or activities that support the practice of occupational therapy.
+Occupational science is a discipline that provides the basic science information about "occupations" or activities that support the practice of occupational therapy.
 Occupational science studies how activities meet the needs of individuals and communities, and provide meaning and purpose to life; how activity produces changes in the individual and different patterns of occupation.
 This is similar to how sociology is applied in social work, and biology applied in medicine.

 Is occupational therapy the same as physical therapy?

 No, they are not the same.
 The occupational therapist helps people of all ages (from newborns to older adults) who have an illness or disability to do those things that are important and meaningful to them such as eating, dressing, school activities, and work.
 The occupational therapist helps by making changes in any of the things that may limit an individual's ability to do those tasks, including the environment, the task, or the person's skills needed for the task.
 Occupational therapists also have the knowledge and training to work with people with a mental illness or emotional problems such as depression and/or stress.

 Where do occupational therapists work?